What is Factoring?

 This type of finance shortens the cash collection cycle.
 It provides swift realization of cash by selling the receivables to a factor.
 Availability of liquid cash sometimes becomes a deciding factor for grabbing an opportunity or losing it.
-The cash boost provided by factoring is readily available for capital expenditures, securing a new order or meeting an unforeseen condition.
+The cash boost provided by factoring is readily available for capital expenditures, securing a new order, or meeting an unforeseen condition.

-Attention towards Business Operations and Growth
+Attention toward Business Operations and Growth

 Evasion of Bad Debts

 Factoring is of two types – with recourse and without recourse.
-Under without recourse factoring, in case of bad debts, the loss is borne by the factor.
+Under without recourse factoring, in the case of bad debts, the loss is borne by the factor.
 Hence, the seller is under no obligation to the factor once it sells off its receivables.

 Speedy Arrangement of Finance

 Factors provide funds more rapidly than banking companies.
 Factoring companies offer a process of factoring that is a quicker application, lesser documentation, and swifter realization of funds compared to other financial institutions.

 The advances are extended on the basis of the strength of accounts receivables and their credit healthiness.
 Unlike cash credit & overdraft, factors do not require any collateral security to be pledged/hypothecated.
 New businesses and startups can easily avail the advances provided they have strong receivables.

 Factoring transaction is a transaction of sale, not a loan.
 Unlike other types of finances, factoring does not result in an increase in liabilities of the business.
 Hence, there are no adverse impacts on the financial ratios as well.
 It just involves the conversion of book debts into liquid cash.

 Factors provide valuable advice and insights to the seller regarding the credit strength of the party from whom receivables are pending.
 It helps in negotiating better terms between the parties in futures contracts.